cam39porter/tangle/docs/product/push-vs-pull.md

 **Pull** based ideation has the following characteristics:

-* **Capturing**: An individual thinks of an insights and does not decide whether to broadcast it, but instead just captures that insight in a way that others can find it later if relevant.
+* **Capturing**: An individual thinks of an insight and does not decide whether to broadcast it, but instead just captures that insight in a way that others can find it later if relevant.

 * **Discovery**: Another individual is in need of an insight relating to a certain topic or domain, they discover the previously generated insight.

-In pull based ideation, the individual that generates the insight does not feel societal pressure to decide whether or not capture it since they know it will only be discovered if another individual searches for (pulls) that insight given its topical relevance. *In this way individuals are incentivized to capture as many insights as possible as they no longer have to use internal heuristics to decide whether they are worthwhile as they will only be discovered if others are interested in them.*
+In pull based ideation, the individual that generates the insight does not feel external pressure to decide whether or not to capture it since they know it will only be discovered if another individual searches for, or *pulls* that insight given its topical relevance. *In this way individuals are incentivized to capture as many insights as possible – they no longer have to use internal heuristics to decide whether they are worthwhile as they will only be discovered if others are interested in them.*

 ## Why Knowledge Bases Facilitate Pull